 Huawei smoke test

-Huawei is an impressive company and has lived up to its name “Chinese Achievement” by not only gaining a huge share of the telecommunication industry but by dominating the solar inverter market internationally.
-However, when it comes to their new residential Hybrid inverter, the Huawei SUN-20005KTL is severely lacking.
+Huawei is an impressive company and has lived up to its name “Chinese Achievement” by not only gaining a large share of the telecommunication industry but by dominating the solar inverter market internationally.